tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs dim_gitlab_version %}
+{% docs dim_application_release %}
-Dimensional table representing released versions of GitLab.
+Dimensional table representing released versions of an application.
+As on now, it only holds releases from GitLab.

-The grain of the table is a version_id.
+The grain of the table is the major, minor and patch version together with the application that these represent.

-Additional information can be found on the [GitLab Releases](https://about.gitlab.com/releases/categories/releases/) page.
+Additional information specific to the GitLab Releases can be found in the following [page](https://about.gitlab.com/releases/categories/releases/).

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)